wentin/underlineJS/README.md

 ## Progress Preview
-`red is underline.js, green is browser default underline`
+`Please click to see large picture. red is underline.js, green is browser default underline`
 ![PROGRESS](https://raw.githubusercontent.com/wentin/underlineJS/master/i/underlineJS.png)

 The project is currently under dev.
 Contact me on [twitter](http://twitter.com/DesignJokes) if you want to contribute!